 Nevaeh had literally never finished a book ever.
 Then she met The Accidental Diary of B.U.G.
 Suddenly she was a reader.

-Mr Smith, KS2 Teacher
+Mr S Smith, KS2 Teacher

-Book 1: The Accidental Diary of B.U.G.
-(Winner of the Spark School Book Awards 2022, runner up in The Stockport School Book Awards, Short-listed for the National Polari Prize)
+(Winner of the Spark School Book Awards, runner up in The Stockport School Book Awards, Short-listed for the National Polari Prize)

-There is a new girl at Billie’s school, and Billie takes it upon herself to show her around, teach her the Biscuit Laws, and remind her that yes, two women can get married (after all, Billie’s mums’ wedding is the event of the year).
+There’s a new girl at Billie’s school, and Billie takes it upon herself to show her around, teach her the Biscuit Laws, and remind her that yes, two women can get married (after all, Billie’s mums’ wedding is the event of the year).

 But then suspicion sets in.